Hornslet wind-turbine collapse

-The Hornslet Wind Turbine Collapse was a collapse of a wind turbine on February 22, 2008.
+The Hornslet Wind Turbine Collapse was a collapse of a wind turbine on 22 February 2008.

 It is one of only a few structural collapses that have been captured on film.

 Description of wind turbine

-The wind turbine was a Nordtank NTK 600-180/43 with a maximum generation capacity of 600 kW at Hornslet, Denmark at 56°20′42.97″N 10°10′13.03″E. It was operated by Syddjurs and inaugurated on December 23, 1996.
+The wind turbine was a Nordtank NTK 600-180/43 with a maximum generation capacity of 600 kW at Hornslet, Denmark at 56°20′42.97″N 10°10′13.03″E. It was operated by Syddjurs and inaugurated on 23 December 1996.
 The rotor of this turbine, which carried in the Danish wind turbine register the designation 570715000000021503, had a diameter of 43 metres.
 It was mounted on a free-standing steel-tube tower 44.5 metres above ground.

-The turbine was the first and northernmost turbine of Hyacintvej Wind Park, which consists of five similar wind turbines, arranged in a line running south-southeastly - north-northwesterly.
+The turbine was the first and northernmost turbine of Hyacintvej Wind Park, which consists of five similar wind turbines, arranged in a line running south-southeasterly - north-northwesterly.